wakeupthecat/gastona/README.md

 and it is a javascript library.

-If the scripting language turns out to be useful and convenient, could we use it also for rendering our application in a browser ?
+If the scripting language turns out to be useful and convenient, could we use it also for rendering our application in a browser?

 The answser is jGastona.js and the family Eva.js, EvaLayout.js and LayoutManager.js.
 These are
 pure javascript libraries that implement Gastona for a browser.
 Not thought to be one to one